LemonizDev/Spotify-Premium-1.0.8/README.md

 # Spotify-Premium-1.0.8

+## Welcome to Spotify-Premium 1.0.8, to learn how to use this script please watch this video

 About Spotify:
 With Spotify, you can listen to millions of songs and podcasts for free!
 Listen to artists you love and enjoy music in Hindi, English, Tamil, Telugu, and many more languages.